My genesis generative art collection.

 reproduction

 I stumbled upon this intentionally but unexpectedly.
 I was implementing general advice for generative artists (i.e., change your variables to extremes and see what happens).
 In this case, I changed the starting size of the clew members to a negative number.
 This basically flipped them inside out.
-As they grew, the outside shape began to emerge from it's inner core, giving the effect of them emerging from a cocoon (eclosion trait).
+As they grew, the outside shape began to emerge from its inner core, giving the effect of them emerging from a cocoon (eclosion trait).
 I liked the way it looked, and therefore decided to replicate it (albeit using a slightly different technique).
 The germination trait has them emerging from a small seed.

 rotation

 Adding a rotation allowed the final outputs (and live views) to demonstrate more movement, and I was fully sold on the rotation trait once I saw it combined with an indirect perspective.
 Because the rotation is really only evident in the square shapes, I've eliminated it for clews with only circles.
+As you can see below, when rotation is turned off the clew appears much more organized and structured.

 survivors

 This was the last property that I added and it's activated when two clew members collide.
 "Small" survivors will result in smaller clew members stopping the larger ones while "big" survivors will result in the opposite.
 "Random" will stop one of the clew members in a manner unassociated with size.
-The results are pretty clear in the final output (comparing the second and third), with many larger clew members surviving until the end of the final output when the survivors are "big."

 Note that this property somewhat resembles "proximity" in that it changes how close the clew members appear in the final output.
 The one difference is that "survivors" (when big or small) will result in more equally-sized clew members.
 It will also accentuate the extremes of proximity.